Student Handbook

 Student Clubs

-Participating in student clubs is one way trainees can get the most out of their time at RMCOEH.
-It provides students with a network of peers and professionals, access to lectures and other educational events, and a platform to connect with others who are pursuing a similar career path.
+Participating in clubs provides students with a network of peers and professionals, as well as access to lectures and other educational events.

 - Utah Rocky Mountain Center Industrial Hygiene Student Association: Affiliated with the regional American Industrial Hygiene Association (AIHA), the Utah Rocky Mountain Center Industrial Hygiene Student Association, also known as the AIHA Student Club, is a student-sponsored organization open to any currently enrolled student or employee through the University of Utah.